clear-clean/backup-dokuwiki/README.md

 # backup-dokuwiki
-This is about to back up DokuWiki
+This is about to back up Clear & Clean's DokuWiki.